VP-5 Holds Holiday Safety Stand Down

 |0

-This work, VP-5 Holds Holiday Safety Stand Down [Image 2 of 2], by PO3 Sergio Montanez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, VP-5 Holds Holiday Safety Stand Down, by LTJG Reed Arce, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT